 Topics: installation art, virtual reality, environmental storytelling, 3D engines, 3D modeling, level design, basic scripting, materials

 Assignment 1: Create a digital vanitas or ready made 3 scene using assets found online

 Assignment 2: Create a virtual installation explorable in first person.

-Hardware: There is a chance that the entire course will happen online so you will need a functioning computer at your residence.
+Hardware: The entire course will be remote so you will need a functioning computer at your residence.
 You don’t need a powerful gaming computer but a reliable internet connection is necessary.